 ~ ~ ~

-This incredibly heavy box of music is sitting in the middle of my kitchen.
-It represents over a decade of choral music collected by one of our church accompanists.
+A couple years ago I showed you this incredibly heavy box of music that was sitting in the middle of my kitchen.
+It represented over a decade of choral music collected by one of our church accompanists.
 In the same way as I hoard books, she hoards music, and for the same reason – it speaks to her.

 Notes build phrases of melody that blend into harmony, creating music that sings in my heart.